 About the hiking author, M. A. Rosa

-M. A. Rosa is an Army veteran, avid long-distance hiker, and writer from Bangor, Maine.
-She is a British history and politics enthusiast focusing on in the Paston letters.
-She aspires to do a historical fiction piece on Margaret Paston.
-M. A. Rosa adores traveling in the UK.
-M. A. Rosa is working on traditionally publishing a four book series with hikes in between.
-She hiked from Georgia to Virginia, over 500 miles of the Appalachian Trail in 2019, Benton Mackaye Trail Thru hiker 2019.
-In 2020, she aims to complete the Long Trail, 273 miles and Pinhoti Trail 335 miles in 2020, And from Mexico to Canada on the Pacific Crest Trail in 2021, a whopping 2,650 miles.
+M. A. Rosa is an Army veteran, avid long-distance hiker, freelance editor and writer from Bangor, Maine.
+She volunteers with a parrot refuge, tow youth outreach groups, and continued community service following the Buddhist path.
+She adores traveling in the UK, a British history and politics enthusiast focusing on the Paston letters and history previous to Caesar’s first landing.
+She aspires to write a historical fiction piece on Margaret Paston.
+M. A. Rosa is working on traditionally publishing a four book series with plenty of hikes in between.

 Writing Blog for Authors